CS-Outreach-Session/Cyber-Hygiene/Sex Crimes, Victimization, And Obscenity on the Internet/README.md

 * If you are under 18 years old and you are concerned someone is sending your indecent images you may report it [online](https://beta.cambs.police.uk/ro/report/ocr/af/how-to-report-a-crime/) or call 101.
 * If you are in immediate danger with any related cyberstalking and exploitation contact the police on 999 or 112
 * If you are worried about online sexual abuse or the way someone has been communicating with you online you can also report [Child Exploitation and Online Protection command](https://www.ceop.police.uk/Safety-Centre/)
-* If you are not in immediate danger but you are still concerned that you might be in danger or in risk of being in danger, you can contact: